Can I Sue For Emotional Injuries?

 Understanding When It Is Proper to Claim General Damages For Anguish, Pain, Suffering, and Other Emotional Injuries

-Traditionally, judges were hesitant to provide awards for stress injury arising from tortious conduct or breach of contract, especially where medical evidence in the form of a psychological diagnosis was lacking.
-The hesitation to remedy the emotional experience of victims of wrongdoing often further upset litigants who were already emotionally troubled by the events that brought the legal case about.
+In the past, courts commonly resisted against providing compensation for stress injury claims within tort cases, with the exception for pain and suffering relating to personal injuries, or breach of contract.
+This resistance was especially so where a litigant lacked medical evidence of some type of genuine psychological diagnosis resulting from the wrongdoing.
+The resistance of courts to remedy the emotional experience of victims of wrongdoing often further upset litigants who were already emotionally troubled by the events that brought the legal case about.
 Essentially, the litigants felt victimized twice - once by the initial wrongdoing and then again by a justice system that gave little attention or concern to the emotional experience of victims of wrongdoing.

 The Law, tort